 - A qualified geotechnical engineer or geologist should determine soil permeability, and depth to groundwater and design safety factors to ensure that conditions conform to the criteria listed in Table 6-17. - Integrate Infiltration Basins into open space buffers, undisturbed natural areas, and other landscape areas when possible. - Irrigation may be required to maintain the viability of vegetation on the slopes and bottom of the basin if vegetation is included in the design.
-Coordinate the design of the general landscape irrigation system with that of the basin, as applicable. - To set back requirements (see Table 6-17). - Plan for setback requirements (see Table 6-17).
+Coordinate the design of the general landscape irrigation system with that of the basin, as applicable. - Figrag Protection Figrag Protection Vertex V - Plan for setback requirements (see Table 6-17).